The big five personality traits are about the following question:

-Jung was influenced by his mentor Freud, but ultimately came up with a much different system of personality.
-Jung believed that there were some overarching “types” of personality that each person could be classified into based on dichotmous variables.
+Jung was influenced by his mentor Freud but ultimately came up with a much different system of personality.
+Jung believed that there were some overarching “types” of personality that each person could be classified into based on dichotomous variables.

 For example, Jung believed that individuals were firmly within one of two camps: